awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cwe.md

 1. Expand **Configure input** and choose an option\.
 Then provide any other configuration details required by the target type you selected\.

 1. \(Optional\) Enter one or more tags for the rule\.
-For more information, see [Tagging Your Amazon EventBridge Resources](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-tagging.html) in the *Amazon EventBridge User Guide*\.
+For more information, see [Amazon EventBridge tags](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-tagging.html) in the *Amazon EventBridge User Guide*\.

 1. Choose **Create**\.